-Although the pandemic is not over yet, and many businesses are still shut down or only operating at a limited capacity, it’s important to start planning now for getting your business back up and running in new and changing environments.
-Here are 3 tips to help get your business back on the road to recovery.
+Although the pandemic is not over yet, and many businesses are still shut down or only operating at a limited capacity, it’s essential to start planning now to get your business back up and running in new and changing environments.
+Here are 3 tips to help your business back on the road to recovery.

 Create a New Roadmap

 Whether your business had a budget or plan in 2020 may be irrelevant as we head toward the fourth quarter.
-The pandemic has fundamentally changed most businesses with very few exceptions.
+The pandemic has fundamentally changed most companies with very few exceptions.

-Other companies, particularly those in the construction, architecture/engineering, and professional services have had to grapple with fewer projects and hourly work, with increased costs, while their business may be shut down or operating at limited capacity.
+Other companies, particularly those in the construction, architecture/engineering, and professional services, have had to grapple with fewer projects and hourly work with increased costs.
+At the same time, their business may be shut down or operating at a limited capacity.

 Modifying your budget and creating a new plan or revising the initial plan for the rest of this year and 2021 will be fundamental for your business to survive.
-While this may seem like a difficult or negative proposition, it does not have to be that way.
+While this may seem like a complex or damaging proposition, it does not have to be that way.
 Now is the time for forward-looking creative innovation for your business.

 Rethink Your Core Business

-Many of the great companies that we know today have changed their core business models over the years for various reasons.
+Many great companies we know today have changed their core business models over the years for various reasons.

-Tiffany & Co. started out as a stationary company before becoming the luxury jewelry company most of us know today.
+Tiffany & Co. started as a stationary company before becoming the luxury jewelry company most of us know today.
 Nokia was originally a paper mill before transitioning into the mobile phone and apps industry.
-Perhaps, the biggest transformation was Amazon, which originally started as an online bookstore and now sells just about everything.
+Perhaps, the most significant transformation was Amazon, which initially started as an online bookstore and now sells just about everything.

-Not only did these businesses have a vision, but more importantly they were flexible and willing to change with the times.
-Whether you currently manage or own a large business or a small business, there is no greater or better time to evaluate your business model.
+Not only did these businesses have a vision, but more importantly, they were flexible and willing to change with the times.
+Whether you currently manage or own a large or small business, there is no better time to evaluate your business model.
 Is it time to restructure part or all of your business?
 Should staff learn new skills?